Bamberg: History

 During the post-Roman centuries of Germanic migration and settlement, the region later included in the Diocese of Bamberg was inhabited for the most part by Slavs.
 The town, first mentioned in 902, grew up by the castle Babenberch which gave its name to the Babenberg family.
 On their extinction, it passed to the Saxon house.
 The area was Christianized chiefly by the monks of the Benedictine Fulda Abbey, and the land was under the spiritual authority of the Diocese of Würzburg.
 In 1007, Holy Roman Emperor Henry II made Bamberg a family inheritance, the seat of a separate diocese.
 The Emperor's purpose in this was to make the Diocese of Würzburg less unwieldy in size and to give Christianity a firmer footing in the districts of Franconia, east of Bamberg.

 In 1008, after long negotiations with the Bishops of Würzburg and Eichstätt, who were to cede portions of their dioceses, the boundaries of the new diocese were defined, and Pope John XVIII granted the papal confirmation in the same year.
-Henry II ordered the building of a new cathedral, which was consecrated 6 May 1012.
+Henry II ordered the building of a new cathedral, which was consecrated on 6 May 1012.
 The church was enriched with gifts from the pope, and Henry had it dedicated in honor of him.
-In 1017 Henry also founded Michaelsberg Abbey on the Michaelsberg ("Mount St. Michael"), near Bamberg, a Benedictine abbey for the training of the clergy.
-The emperor and his wife Kunigunde gave large temporal possessions to the new diocese, and it received many privileges out of which grew the secular power of the bishop.
+In 1017, Henry founded Michaelsberg Abbey on the Michaelsberg ("Mount St Michael"), near Bamberg, a Benedictine abbey for the training of the clergy.
+The emperor and his wife, Kunigunde, gave large temporal possessions to the new diocese, and it received many privileges out of which grew the secular power of the bishop.
 Pope Benedict VIII visited Bamberg in 1020 to meet Henry II for discussions concerning the Holy Roman Empire.
-While he was here he placed the diocese in direct dependence on the Holy See.
+While he was there, he placed the diocese in direct dependence on the Holy See.
 He also personally consecrated some of Bamberg's churches.
-For a short time Bamberg was the centre of the Holy Roman Empire.
+For a short time, Bamberg was the centre of the Holy Roman Empire.
 Henry and Kunigunde were both buried in the cathedral.